TetraWeb/docker/php/README.md

  - sendmail command via msmtp, configured as relay to localhost.
 Check `/etc/msmtprc`
  - Git client from official debian repo
  - Composer
- - PHPUnit - latest stable version
+ - PHPUnit - latest stable version for php >= 5.6 and PHPUnit 4.8 for php < 5.6
  - PHP Code Sniffer - latest stable version of `phpcs` and `phpcbf` commands

 See below for details